nyc-dragonflies-2015/NYCapable/README.md

 - [Denny Tek](https://github.com/tekd)

 ###Contributions
 You can find an ongoing list of features for future implementation on the [NYCapable Trello Board](https://trello.com/b/F8JDyx1o/accessible-nyc).
 If you would like to contribute to the project, feel free to choose a feature and let us know when you're ready to make a pull request.
-You can also join the [NYCapable Slack Channel](https://accessiblenyc.slack.com/messages/general/) if you've like to give us some feedback or discuss your contribution.
+You can also join the [NYCapable Slack Channel](https://accessiblenyc.slack.com/messages/general/) if you'd like to give us some feedback or discuss your contribution.

 ### Installation